FullByte/FullByte.github.io/docs/games/boardgames/chessacre/index.md

 | Enemy killed          | +2      | Each enemy killed is rewarded with 2 credits.
 If a figure with a protect ability is successfully attacked this does not account for enemy killed and is not awarded with credits. |
 | Reached enemy endzone | -1 / +1 | Steal 1 credit from your enemy.
 If your enemy has no credits left you get nothing.
 This is rewarded once; not every round a figure stands at the end zone |

-Credits earned at the end of turn can be spent in the next turn.
+The credits earned in this turn can be spent in the next turn.

 ### Move